 On February 20, 2008, the Company entered into an agreement with Cryo-Cell de Venezuela for storage services and the exclusive license to market the Company's U-Cord program.
 The agreement was amended on August 29, 2008.
 The license allows Cryo-Cell de Venezuela to directly market the U-Cord program throughout Venezuela and to collect and ship the specimens to the Company's facility in Oldsmar, Florida for which the Company receives a fee for processing and storage of the specimens.
 The initial up-front non-refundable storage services and license fee is \$200,000.
-The Company received the first installment payment of \$100,000 during the first quarter of fiscal 2008 and the second installment payment of \$100,000 during the first quarter of fiscal 2009 which is reflected in licensee income in the accompanying consolidated statements of income.
-Processing and storage revenue totaled approximately \$82,000 and \$52,000 for the three months ended May 31, 2010 and 2009, respectively, and is reflected in processing and storage revenue totaled approximately \$177,000 and \$104,000 for the six months ended May 31, 2010 and 2009, respectively, and is reflected in processing and storage fees in the Company's consolidated statements of income.
+The Company received the first installment payment of \$100,000 during the first quarter of fiscal 2008.
+The Company received the second installment payment of \$100,000 during the first quarter of fiscal 2009 which is reflected in licensee income in the accompanying consolidated statements of income.
+Processing and storage revenue totaled approximately \$81,000 and \$56,000 for the three months ended August 31, 2010 and 2009, respectively, and is reflected in processing and storage revenue totaled approximately \$258,000 and \$159,000 for the nine months ended August 31, 2010 and 2009, respectively, and is reflected in processing and storage fees in the Company's consolidated statements of income.
+Processing and storage fees in the Company's consolidated statements of income.